Back to all posts

 Finding a massage therapist you trust is a big deal.
 This is someone you’re allowing into your personal space to work on your body, so you want to be sure they’re a qualified professional who can meet your needs safely and effectively.
 A little bit of research upfront can save you from a disappointing or even uncomfortable experience.
 By checking for proper credentials and learning how to read between the lines of online reviews, you can feel confident and relaxed before you even step into the treatment room.

-Check State Licensing Databases
+How to Check State Licensing Databases

 First things first: a massage therapist must have a state license.
 This isn’t just a nice-to-have; it’s a legal requirement that proves they’ve completed the necessary education and passed a standardized exam.
 It’s your baseline for safety and professionalism.
 Thankfully, verifying a license is usually straightforward.
 Most states, including the Louisiana State Board of Massage Therapy, have online databases where you can search for a therapist by name.
 A reputable studio will always have this information readily available, as our team of highly trained therapists at Nola Bliss can attest.
 If you can’t easily verify a license, consider it a major red flag and move on.

-Verify Professional Memberships
+Confirm Their Professional Memberships

 While a state license is the mandatory credential, membership in a professional organization is a great sign of a therapist’s dedication to their craft.
 Groups like the American Massage Therapy Association (AMTA) or Associated Bodywork & Massage Professionals (ABMP) require their members to adhere to a code of ethics and often have continuing education requirements.
 This shows a commitment to staying current with the best techniques and practices in the field.
 It tells you that your therapist is passionate about what they do and invested in their professional growth.
 It’s an extra layer of assurance that you’re in capable, caring hands.